On reverse-order law of tensors and its application to additive results on Moore-Penrose inverse: Introduction

 There has been active research on tensors for the past four decades.
-For applications and tensor-based methods, we refer the readers to the survey papers \cite{tb, bk, ldl} and the references therein.
+For applications and tensor-based methods, we refer the readers to the survey papers \cite{khoromskij2012}, \cite{kolda2009}, \cite{lathauwer2009} and the references cited therein.
 But, research contributions on the theory and applications of generalized inverses of tensors are very little.
-In fact, the first work in this direction was reported in 2016 (see \cite{sun}) where the authors introduced a generalized inverse called the {\it Moore--Penrose inverse of an even-order tensor} via the Einstein product.
-In 2018, Panigrahy and Mishra \citep{km} improved their definition to tensor of any order via the same product, and is recalled below. \begin{definition}(Definition 1.1, \cite{km}) Let $\mc{X} \in {\C}^{I_{1}\times\cdots\times I_{N} \times J_{1}\times \cdots \times J_{M}}$.
+The first work in this direction was reported in 2016 (see the article \cite{sun2016} by Sun { \it et al.}) where the authors formally introduced a generalized inverse called the {\it Moore--Penrose inverse of an even-order tensor} via the Einstein product.
+The authors \cite{sun2016} then used the Moore--Penrose inverse to find the minimum-norm least-squares solution of some multilinear systems.
+Behera and Mishra \cite{behera2017} continued the same study and proposed different types of generalized inverses in the next year.
+They initiated the study of the reverse-order law for different generalized inverses of tensors.
+In 2017, Jin {\it et al.} \cite{jin2017} again introduced the Moore--Penrose inverse of a tensor using another tensor product called {\it t-product} and applied it to derive the higher-order Gauss-Markov theorem.
+In the same year, Ji and Wei \cite{ji2017} extended the Moore--Penrose inverse of an even-order tensor to the {\it weighted Moore--Penrose inverse} of an even-order tensor and established the relation between the minimum-norm least-squares solution of a multilinear system and the weighted Moore--Penrose inverse.
+In 2018, the same authors introduced another generalized inverse of an even-order square tensor called the {\it Drazin inverse} \cite{ji2018}.
+They used this inverse to find the Drazin inverse solution of the singular linear tensor equation.
+In the same year, Sun {\it et al.} \cite{sun2018} introduced the {\it group inverse} of an even-order square tensor using a general product of tensors.
+Very recently, Huang {\it et al.} \cite{huang2019} proposed a {\it tensor-based extreme learning machine}.
+They used the Moore--Penrose inverse to obtain the tensor regression result.
+In 2018, Panigrahy and Mishra \cite{panigrahy2018} and Stanimirovic {\it et al.} \cite{stanimirovic2018} simultaneously improved the definition of the Moore--Penrose inverse of an even-order tensor to a tensor of any order via the same product.
+In 2018, Liang and Zheng \cite{liang2019} also proposed the same definition which appeared in the year 2019.
+The definition of the Moore--Penrose inverse of an arbitrary order tensor is recalled below. \begin{definition}(Definition 1.1, \cite{panigrahy2018}) Let $\mc{X} \in {\C}^{I_{1}\times\cdots\times I_{N} \times J_{1}\times \cdots \times J_{M}}$.
 The tensor $\mc{Y} \in \\{\C}^{J_{1}\times\cdots\times J_{M} \times I_{1} \times\cdots\times I_{N}}$ satisfying the following four tensor equations:

+is defined as the \textbf{Moore--Penrose inverse} of $\mc{X}$, and is denoted by $\mc{X}^{\dg}$. \end{definition} In the above definition, $\m$ denotes the {\it Einstein product} \cite{einstein2007} of tensors, and is defined by